 Finally, the full Army combat medic's kit is even more wide-ranging, and includes a stethoscope, suction kits with catheter, surgical sponges, traction tools, a pulse oximeter to measure oxygen saturation, hand-operated resuscitator, sodium chloride injections, an airway toolkit and surgical drainage tubes.

 Want to know more about Army first aid?
-Visit the links and resources on the next page.
+Visit the links and resources below.

 - Evenhouse, Matt.
 "The 'IFAK' Explained."
 Medical Security International.
 (April 7, 2011)http://www.medsecintl.com/pages.php?pageid=53

 - Koyle, Kenneth.
 Maj.
 Deputy Chief of the Army Medical Department's Center of History and Heritage.
 Personal Interview.
 April 6, 2011.

 - Maxwell, Sarah.
 "Army Fields New Equipment to Stop Bleeding."
 Mercury.
 December 2008 (April 6, 2011)http://www.armymedicine.army.mil/news/mercury/08-12/stopbleeding.cfm